 Malaysia: Shares open higher on Friday

-MALAYSIA share prices open higher on Friday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 2.350 points to 1695.640.
+MALAYSIA share prices opened higher on Friday with the FTSE Bursa Malaysia Kuala Lumpur Composite Index up 1.75 points to 1674.80.

 Sign up for BT Newsletters